~ a short story

 An outsider is furnished his tao as jester by some strange brew of history and expectation.
 Dom is funny.
 “Dom, what do you think of this?”
 Dom is self-aware.
 “Oh, you gotta show this to Dom.”
 Dom is wacky and contributes to any possible intrigue in play.
 “We gotta invite Dom to this.
 It’s gonna be insane.”
 The mix is out of the actor’s control; his mask crafted by hands unseen and unknown, and it is strangely well-crafted.
 Dom is never remiss, however, to find that the mask fits.
 It is worn in comfort.
 Like an old friend birthed upon his old spot, warmed and welcomed, Dom accepts it into himself every time, with a grin fast becoming indistinguishable from the authentic.
 The one which is held away in tragedy, for longer and longer days, its original lock-up long past and long forgotten.

-All this is a truth Dom presents to himself.
+All this is a truth fashioned by Dom and presented unto himself.
 Thus, it’s as true as any objectivity as to position.
 In these social atmospheres, his work as the wild one is promised and earned.

 At the new table, Dom tacks onto the latest story with a white lie of his own.
 This one lands, chuckles are had, and Dom sighs, breathing a little easier.